Serialcomms/Raspberry-Pico-Waveshare-LCD-Demo/README.md

 This demo extends the origial by adding functionality for the Joypad and Buttons on the Waveshare panel.

+Panel initialisation has been simplified and modified for 90 Degree LCD orientation.

 <details><summary>Joypad Functions</summary>
 <p>